last updated: January 23, 2025

 We can calculate the p.d.f. \(f_{\Theta |_{\{X=x\}}}\) using Theorems 2.4.1 and 3.1.2.
 In the symmetric case this is all that we need.

-If we can’t use the symmetric case, then we also need to evaluate \(f_{Y|_{\{Q=q\}}}\) and \(f_{Q|_{\{Y=y\}}}\), from our chosen joint distribution \((Y,Q)\).
-Our choice of \((Y,Q)\) (in the step above) will usually result in us being able to write down the joint p.d.f. \(f_{Y,Q}\), from which we can use Lemma 1.6.1 to calculate \(f_{Y|_{\{Q=q\}}}\) and \(f_{Q|_{\{Y=y\}}}\).
+If we don’t use the symmetric case, then we also need to evaluate \(f_{Q|_{\{Y=y\}}}\), from our chosen joint distribution \((Y,Q)\).
+Our choice of \((Y,Q)\) (in the step above) will usually result in us being able to write down the joint p.d.f. \(f_{Y,Q}\), from which we can (at least in principle) use Lemma 1.6.1 to calculate \(f_{Q|_{\{Y=y\}}}\).

 • 3.
 The last thing that we require is that the proposals are accepted fairly often, in step 3 of the MH algorithm.
-As a rough guide, an acceptance rate of \(15-50\%\) is generally viewed as sufficient.
+As a rough guide, an acceptance rate of \(15-50\%\) is generally viewed as best.

 8.3.1 MCMC algorithm for the random walk case

-We start with a (discrete or continuous) Bayesian model \((X,\Theta )\), where the parameter space is \(\Pi =\R ^d\).
+Take a (discrete or continuous) Bayesian model \((X,\Theta )\), with parameter space \(\Pi \sw \R ^d\).
 We want to obtain samples of \(\Theta |_{\{X=x\}}\), and we know the p.d.f. \(f_{\Theta |_{\{X=x\}}}\) from Theorems 2.4.1/3.1.2.

-We must first choose an initial point \(y_0\).
-The value doesn’t matter too much, anywhere ‘in the middle’ of \(\Pi \) or near the mass of \(\Theta \) will do.
 We must also choose a continuous distribution for \(Z\) satisfying \(f_Z(z)=f_Z(-z)\) for all \(z\in \R \).
-A common choice is \(Z\sim N(0,\sigma ^2)\), as in Example 8.2.4.
+A common choice is \(Z\sim N(0,\sigma ^2)\), as in Example 8.2.4, for some chosen value of \(\sigma \).

 Then, given \(y_m\), we define \(y_{m+1}\) as follows.